Shopify/js-buy-sdk/README.md

 const checkoutId = 'Z2lkOi8vc2hvcGlmeS9Qcm9kdWN0SW1hZ2UvMTgyMTc3ODc1OTI='; // ID of an existing checkout const discountCode = 'best-discount-ever';

-// Add an item to the checkout client.checkout.addDiscount(checkoutId, discountCode).then(checkout => {
+// Add a discount code to the checkout client.checkout.addDiscount(checkoutId, discountCode).then(checkout => {
   // Do something with the updated checkout console.log(checkout);